North Carolina Tar Heels men's soccer: National championships

-The 2001 NCAA Division I Men's Soccer Championship was the first national title that the men's soccer team had earned.
-The road to the championship game saw the #7 seeded Tar Heel's defeat #3 seeded Stanford by a score of 3–2 in overtime of the semifinals.
-That moved the tar heels along to the National Championship game against #4 seeded Indiana.
+The 2001 NCAA Division I Men's Soccer Championship was the first national title that the men's soccer team earned.
+The road to the championship game saw the #7 seeded Tar Heels defeat #3 seeded Stanford by a score of 3–2 in overtime of the semifinals.
+That moved the Tar Heels along to the National Championship game against #4 seeded Indiana.
 The game would be won 2–0 by the Tar Heels in regular time with goals from Ryan Kneipper and Danny Jackson.
 When asked about the game, Coach Bolowich said, "I thought David- as well as our entire defense – played a fantastic game and the team effort was there".
 The team's record of 21–4 saw the program claim its first national title.

-The 2011 NCAA Division I Men's Soccer Championship was the second national title the men's soccer team had earned.
+The 2011 NCAA Division I Men's Soccer Championship was the second national title the men's soccer team earned.
 During the course of the tournament, the #1 seeded Tar Heels defeated Coastal Carolina (3–2), Indiana (1–0 in OT), and Saint Mary's (2–0) respectively, to reach the College Cup.
-In the semifinal, the Tar Heels faced #13 seeded UCLA, and would win the game 2–1, by way of a penalty kick shootout (3–1).
+In the semifinal, the Tar Heels faced #13 seeded UCLA, and won the game 2–1, by way of a penalty kick shootout (3–1).
 Carolina faced the unseeded Charlotte 49ers in the final, winning the game 1–0 on a second-half Ben Speas goal.
 Team captain, Kirk Urso, who died due to a congenital heart defect at age 22, said in an interview after the game "My whole college career has been awesome, but there was something extra about this team.
 To cap it off with this is something I'm going to remember the rest of my life."
 A final record of 21–2–3 illustrates what a special year the Tar Heels had.